maixnor/wu-quartz/content/John Nash.md

-- Nobel Prize winner
+- Nobel Prize 1994 winner
 - long unemployment before getting the prize
-- Schichozfrenic
+- Schizophrenic
 - Film: A beautiful mind
+	- more about the mental problems
+	- less about actual work in [[Game Theory]]